Voice-Directed Applications on Smartphones

-As first announced at MODEX 2014, Jennifer VoicePlus will soon be available on smartphones, starting with the Samsung Galaxy S4.
-Jennifer is the first industrial-grade voice solution for the warehouse that is available on a smartphone, which isn't surprising since we were also the first company to deliver voice applications on standard industrial computers from Motorola (then Symbol Technologies) and other industrial hardware providers, back in the early 2000s.
+Lucas mobile applications for voice picking and other voice-directed warehouse tasks can operate on rugged smartphones.
+Lucas voice-directed mobile applications are the first industrial-grade voice solution for the warehouse that is available on a smartphone, which isn’t surprising since Lucas was also the first company to deliver voice applications on standard industrial computers from Zebra/Motorola (then Symbol Technologies) and other industrial hardware providers, back in the early 2000s.

 Why didn’t you do this sooner?
 Smartphones have been around for years.